Stephen Shore (professor): Autism Speaks leadership role

 In response to the Shore and Paradiz appointments, Robison said he hoped Autism Speaks would adopt a more constructive focus and stated, "I wish Valerie and Stephen all the success in the world in moving Autism Speaks onto a healthier course."
 Referring to Robison, Shore said that he and Paradiz stood "on the shoulders of giants."

+In 2017, Julia Bascom (then ASAN's executive director) told Mother Jones that Autism Speaks was still focused too heavily on funding genetic research and accused the organization of failing to listen to or amplify the voices of autistic people.
+Shore told the publication he believed Autism Speaks was engaging with autistic people in a more meaningful way than in the past, but it would take more time for the organization to transition away from its focus on genetic research.
+He also said he would like to see more autistic people in positions of leadership; at that time, only two of the organization's 30 board members (including Shore) were openly autistic.

+In the 2020 book Autistic Community and the Neurodiversity Movement: Stories from the Frontline, Robison once again commented on Shore and Paradiz joining Autism Speaks' board, stating that, while he applauded their appointments, he had yet to see the organization implement any "substantive autistic-led initiatives."

-As of April 2025, ASAN's main points of criticism toward Autism Speaks hadn't changed.
+As of April 2025, ASAN's main points of criticism toward Autism Speaks had not changed.
 Further, ASAN noted that openly autistic members of the board still comprised a small minority (two of 29 members) and current and former representatives of major corporations comprised the majority (19 of 29 members).

-As of September 2025, Shore still sits on Autism Speaks' board, although Paradiz does not.
+As of March 2026, Shore still sits on Autism Speaks' board.
+Paradiz sat on the board through December 2018.
+The organization installed another openly autistic board member, former consultant and venture capitalist Judy Benardete, in April 2023.